MICRO-631 / 4 credits

 The presentation of the reports will be peer-reviewed by the students themselves (in addition to the evaluation by the professors) and the reports evaluated by the professors.

-List of lecturers contributions to the course in 2023: to be determined
+Here is the list of lecturers contributions to the course in 2024:

 Organizer/Coordinator: Prof. Yves Bellouard